-\paragraph{Knowledge Transfer} Although forgetting mitigation has been widely explored in incremental learning \cite{MCIncre,DistillIncre,regularRL,icarl,LearnWoForget,MTMI}, such methods can not be employed for prompt learning directly.
-In incremental learning, it aims at continually learning new knowledge without forgetting the previous ones, avoiding the performance drop of previous tasks.
+Although forgetting mitigation has been widely explored in incremental learning \citep{MCIncre,DistillIncre,regularRL,icarl,LearnWoForget,MTMI}, such methods can not directly be employed for prompt learning.
+In incremental learning, such works aim at continually learning new knowledge without forgetting the previous ones, avoiding the performance drop of previous tasks.
 In prompt learning, on the contrary, forgetting mitigation helps the model capture the relevant knowledge from the large-scale pre-trained knowledge of V-L models, which eventually benefits the performance on downstream tasks.
-Identifying such differences, Zhu \etal \cite{ProGrad} use a gradient align method to learn prompts without conflicting with the pre-trained knowledge (\eg, zero-shot CLIP predictions).
-However, over-reservation of general knowledge in prompt learning may distract the training process, which causes an insufficient learning.
+Identifying such differences, ProGrad~\citep{ProGrad} uses a gradient align method to learn prompts without conflicting with the pre-trained knowledge (e.g., zero-shot CLIP predictions).
+However, over-reservation of general knowledge in prompt learning may distract the training process, which causes insufficient learning.
 We relieve this problem by constraining the learned prompts on the feature space via contrastive learning, which is more flexible for keeping useful information from pre-trained knowledge in V-L models.